 When visiting friends and family over the holiday season, take a few extra precautions to be sure your children will be safe and healthy.
 The American Academy of Pediatrics offers a few tips to consider:

-- Keep a list with important phone numbers you or a baby sitter are likely to need in case of an emergency.
+Keep a list with important phone numbers you or a baby sitter will likely need in case of an emergency.
 Include the police and fire department, your pediatrician and the national Poison Help Line, 1-800-222-1222.
-Laminating the list will prevent it from being torn or damaged by accidental spills.
+Laminating the list will prevent it from being torn or damaged by spills.

 Please feel free to use them in any print, online or broadcast story, with appropriate attribution of source.

 © 2018 - American Academy of Pediatrics